 <SignatureCertificateChain> [Optional]

 An element of type CertificateChainType holding the signer certificate as well as other certificates that may be used to validate the signature.
 This element MUST be present if signing was successful and MUST contain all certificates that are necessary to compile a complete and functional signed document.
-Certificates in <SignatureCertificateChain> Must be provided in sequence with the signature certificate first followed by any CA certificates that can be used to verify the previous certificate in the sequence, ending with a self-signed root certificate.
+Certificates in <SignatureCertificateChain> MUST be provided in sequence with the signature certificate first followed by any CA certificates that can be used to verify the previous certificate in the sequence, ending with a self-signed root certificate.

 <OtherResponseInfo> [Optional]